 Quality – Does Reclaimed Wood match the quality of new wood?

 As demand for lumber continues to rise, numerous tree farms have sprouted up.
 Unfortunately, those commercial tree farms rarely allow the tree to mature before harvesting.
-This means that the wood isn’t as strong, nor can it be made into as large of pieces of lumber.
-Those impressive slabs from an old-growth tree that were taken for granted in previous generations are a rarity nowadays.
+This means that the wood isn’t as strong, nor can it be made into large pieces of lumber.
+Those impressive slabs from an old-growth tree taken for granted in previous generations are a rarity nowadays.

 Aesthetic – Arguably one of the biggest reasons for renewed interest in Reclaimed Wood is due to its appearance.